Brief History of the Christopher Centre

 In July 1993 it was leased to Sudbury Volunteer Centre and on the 19th October 1994 it was officially opened as The Christopher Centre with Derek Hurrell as manager.
 Until very recently Derek had continued his long association with the building as a Trustee.

-The Christopher Centre is now a Registered Charity and a Company Limited by Guarantee run by a Board of Trustees supporting a part-time manager, Teresa Bishop, and a dedicated group of volunteers, who organise fund-raising events, staff the reception office and perform many other duties.
+The Christopher Centre is now a Registered Charity and a Company Limited by Guarantee run by a Board of Trustees supporting two part time Co-ordinators, Linda Adams and Kathy Lee-Rimmer, and a dedicated group of volunteers, who organise fund-raising events, staff the reception office and perform many other duties.